kristus123/game-engine/documentation/setup_git_for_windows.md

 # Step 1

-Create a github account
+1. Create a github account
+2. send the username to Kristian

 # Step 2

 install git and the github cli tool `gh`:

-`winget` should be installed on your pc already.
+`winget` should be installed on your pc already if you are using a recent version of windows.

 ```bash
 winget install --id Git.Git -e --source winget